wp-plugins/microblog-poster/readme.txt

     2. Fill in your 'App Name' and click continue.

-    3. Enter the required security check.
+    3. Enter the required Security Check.

     4. Once on the basic settings of your new App, for the field 'App Domains' enter your Blog domain name